 When day in, day out you are constantly putting the needs of your children first, it’s an effort for many to then add the needs of someone else to the pile too.

 Statistically speaking, 67% of couples come closer to divorce during the first three years of a new baby’s life.
-In the first few months of parenthood, 40 – 70% of couples experience “stress, profound conflict and drops in marital satisfaction” (The Gottman Institute).
+In the first few months of parenthood, 40 – 70% of couples experience “stress, profound conflict and drops in marital satisfaction” and most of them start wondering where to find Divorce Support Group in denver and such other places.
+(The Gottman Institute).
+In case of divorce, you will want to hire family law and divorce attorneys from sites like www.azfamilylawattorneys.com/child-custody/.

 According to other happiness surveys, these dips are recurring with each child.
 German researchers who have been tracing the pattern of parental happiness for twenty years found that happiness peaks and troughs with the first two children, and stabilises with the third.
 Mikko Myrskylä, a professor of demography at London School of Economics and director of the Max Planck Institute for Demographic Research in Rostock, Germany, stated “Our results show a temporary and transitory gain in parents’ happiness around the birth of first and second children,” He said “The fact that parental happiness increases before these children are born suggests that we are capturing broader issues relating to childbearing such as couples forming partnerships and making plans for the future.”